joao-frohlich/cpython/Doc/library/datetime.rst

 method, ``dt.tzinfo`` is the same object as *self*. :class:`tzinfo` methods can rely on this, unless user code calls :class:`tzinfo` methods directly.
-The intent is that the :class:`tzinfo` methods interpret *dt* as being in local time, and not need worry about objects in other time zones.
+The intent is that the :class:`tzinfo` methods interpret *dt* as being in local time, and not need worry about objects in other timezones.

 There is one more :class:`tzinfo` method that a subclass may wish to override:

 .. method:: tzinfo.fromutc(dt)

-   This is called from the default :meth:`datetime.astimezone` implementation.
+   This is called from the default :class:`datetime.astimezone()` implementation.
 When called from that, ``dt.tzinfo`` is *self*, and *dt*'s date and time data are to be viewed as expressing a UTC time.
 The purpose of :meth:`fromutc` is to adjust the date and time data, returning an